Kinetic energy

 Common Mistake MEDIUM

-Students often: A typical mistake is to think that doubling speed doubles kinetic energy.
+Wrong: Thinking that doubling the speed doubles the kinetic energy.

 Examiner Tips and Tricks